lfont/blog/pages/drawing/content.md

-[drawing](https://github.com/lfont/drawing) is little JavaScript library for drawing shape on a canvas.
+[drawing](https://github.com/lfont/drawing) is little JavaScript library for drawing shapes on a canvas.
-It has a very simple API and has these features:
+It has a very simple API and these features:

 - Draw square, circle, line, free (pencil).
 - Background color.